Whitehill Street West, Stockport, Cheshire, SK4 1PB

 Friday: Indoor

 Please could the children have a PE kit in school all week as there are times when the timetable changes and our PE lessons move to another day.
-We will be having outdoor PE sessions on a Wednesday afternoon and indoor PE sessions on a Friday afternoon.
+We will be having outdoor PE sessions on a Tuesday morning and indoor PE sessions on a Friday afternoon.
 If a PE kit has not been brought in, there is the consequence of missing break times.

 The P.E Kit should include black shorts and joggers, white t-shirt and pumps/trainers.
 Please note that jewellery, other than small ear studs, should not be worn to school and to prevent injury all earrings should be removed for P.E.
 Children with long hair will need a hair tie for P.E.
 If an incorrect PE kit has been brought in, a kit warning will be issued.
 Two consecutive kit warnings will result in a consequence.